rafavzqz/geopdes/geopdes/doc/README.txt

    - in Matlab, go to the folder "nurbs/inst" and run the script file 'compile'.
       This will compile the files and save the nurbs package to your Matlab path

- * Install the geopdes_base package:
-   - uncompress and untar the file geopdes_base-<version>.tar.gz
-   - add the directory "geopdes_base/inst" and its subfolders to Matlab's default path (see below)

- * The other packages are installed analogously, but the geopdes_base package must be also installed in order to make them work.

- * For convenience, you can set the path using the script "geopdes_setpath.m".
-   - replace "my_path" by the path of the folder where you saved the packages
-   - run the script, typing "geopdes_setpath" in Matlab command window

 2. GETTING STARTED

 2.1.
 EXAMPLES

- * Each package contains a set of simple examples, that can be run with the command <geopdes_package>_examples.
-For instance, typing at the Octave prompt
+ * GeoPDEs contains a set of simple examples, that can be run with the commands: geopdes_base_examples geopdes_elasticity_examples geopdes_fluid_examples geopdes_maxwell_examples

-    geopdes_base_examples

-    will guide you through a set of menus to choose some simple yet useful examples for solving the Poisson problem.
+    These will guide you through a set of menus to choose some examples for solving different problems.

- * The source code and the data files for these examples can be found in the directory
+ * The source code and the data files for these examples can be found in the directories: geopdes/inst/examples geopdes/inst/solve
-    <geopdes_package>/inst/examples

- * A collection of simple geometries constructed with NURBS can be found in the following directories
+ * A collection of simple geometries constructed with NURBS can be found in the following directory:

-     geopdes_base/inst/examples/geometry_files
-     geopdes_multipatch/inst/examples/geometry_files
+     geopdes/inst/examples/geometry_files

 2.2.
 HELP